-New commercial or industrial buildings and alterations to these types of building will require a Building Consent unless the work is exempt under Schedule 1.
 Commercial, industrial and public buildings (and also multi-unit residential buildings) have additional requirements under the Building Act, to ensure they remain safe for occupants, users, and the public.
-The Council must be satisfied that any proposed alterations, or new building work, will meet the Building Code requirements.
+The Council must be satisfied that any new building work or proposed alterations, will meet the Building Code requirements.
+Refer to the Processing Checklist for commercial buildings.

 Access and Facilities for Persons with Disabilities